wangfakun/learngit/readme.txt

-git is a version control system git status  is free software gie a reversie test LINECNE go you work
+git is a version control system git status  is free software gie a reversie v  test LINECNE go you work